graphql/graphql-spec/spec/Section 6 -- Execution.md

     pending)}.
 - Complete this incremental result stream.

-BuildGraph(incrementalDataRecords):

-- Initialize {graph} to an empty directed acyclic graph, where the root nodes represent the pending Subsequent Results.
+BuildGraph(incrementalDataRecords, graph):

+- Let {newGraph} be a new directed acyclic graph containing all of the nodes and edges in {graph}.
 - For each {incrementalDataRecord} of {incrementalDataRecords}:
-  - Add {incrementalDataRecord} to {graph} as a new Pending Data node directed from the {pendingResults} that it completes, adding each of {pendingResults}
-    to {graph} as new nodes, if necessary, each directed from its {parent}, if defined, recursively adding each {parent} as necessary until {incrementalDataRecord} is connected to {graph}.
+  - Add {incrementalDataRecord} to {newGraph} as a new Pending Data node directed from the {pendingResults} that it completes, adding each of {pendingResults} to {newGraph} as new nodes, if necessary, each directed from its {parent}, if defined, recursively adding each {parent} as necessary until {incrementalDataRecord} is connected to {newGraph}.
-- Return {graph}.
+- Return {newGraph}.

 GetNonEmptyNewPending(graph, oldPendingResults):